dcodegroup/laravel-state-machines/README.md

 * BaseUserState.php which implements the UserStateContract and automatically throws an exception for each transition.
 * AcceptedState.php, PendingState.php, RejectedState.php which extend the BaseUserState.

+You can also change the default namespace for your model if they are not stored under `App/Models` with the `--namespace` option. e.g. `--namespace=App\\ACL`.

 ## Configuring statuses on a model.

 Add the `HasStates` trait to your model and add a `status_id` column to that same model.